 Source testing and sampling is required in order to ensure compliance with permitted emission limits, prohibitory rules, control measures and the assumptions that form the basis of this operating permit.
-The permittee is required to follow District Source Test Procedures Manual (May 24, 1990 and all updates).
-The following emission units are required to be source tested:
+The permittee is required to follow the District Source Test Procedures Manual (May 24, 1990 and all updates).
+The following emission units are required to be source tested.

-- Crane Engines (CR-800A and B)
+- West Crane Engine (G-360)

-- Crane Engine (CR-801)
+- East Crane Engine (G-361)

 - Supply Boat Main Engines and Generators